agustincastro/SimpleNotes/README.md

-###Simple notes is a light weight chrome extension to store ideas and to-do lists inside the browser and keep them handy.
+###Simple notes is a lightweight chrome extension to store ideas and to-do lists inside the browser and keep them handy.

 Persistence is done using chrome storage Appi which is asynchronous by nature so the way persistence is implemented provides a good example and learning exercise for anyone interested in learning more about callbacks, promises and Sync/Async programming overall.

-Work in progress, i highly appreciate any collaboration or opinion
+Work in progress, i highly appreciate any collaboration or input

 Agustin